 In the proposed order of things, among our apprentices-there need be no such loss at all.
 Regard to health-this one prudential consideration, and this alone, will, in this privileged situation, draw the line.
 In private life, considerations of the intellectual and moral kind conspire to keep back the period of social happiness.
-Faculties, moral as well as intellectual, must be ripe for the business of government:-the business not of self-government only, but of family-government.
-At one-and-twenty, a youth will be allowed to be, in general, alike fit for self-government and for the government of the little family empire: and, whether married or single, it is at this age, and not before, according to the proposed plan, as under the of maintenance, coupled with the certainty of giving to the labour of each existing order of things, that the management of his conduct will be in his own hands.
+Faculties, moral as well as intellectual, must be ripe for the business of government:-the business not of selfgovernment only, but of family-government.
+At one-and-twenty, a youth will be allowed to be, in general, alke fit for self-government and for the fore, according to the proposed plan, as under the ther married or single, it is at this age, and not beexisting order of things, that the management of his conduct will be in his own hands.